agileobjects/agileobjects.github.io/_posts/2020-06-05-view-automapper-execution-plan-readableexpressions.md

 ![ReadableExpression's View]({{ site.post_images_dir }}{{ page.images_dir }}ReadableView.gif)

 Oh!
-It's a lambda which takes `src`, `dest`, `ctxt` arguments, returns the result of a ternary and assigns each property within a set of try / catches, handling nulls as it goes.
+It's a lambda which takes `src`, `dest` and `ctxt` arguments, returns the result of a ternary and assigns each property within a set of try / catches, handling nulls as it goes.
 It's much easier to understand this way!

 ## Exploring the Plan